CTU-IIG/demos-sched/README.md

 either canonical or simplified form, with the latter being automatically converted to the former.
 Canonical form is most flexible, but for same cases a bit verbose.
 Verbosity can be reduced by using the simplified form.
-Both forms are described bellow.
+Both forms are described below.

 ### Canonical form of configuration file